-As of December 31, 2020, Cellectis owns approximately 64.7% of Calyxt's common stock.
+As of December 31, 2021, Cellectis owned approximately 61.8% of Calyxt's common stock.
+Following Calyxt's SEC-registered securities offering, which closed on February 23, 2022, Cellectis owns 56.1% of Calyxt's common stock.
 In connection with Calyxt's initial public offering, we and Calyxt entered into certain agreements which have been subsequently amended, that provide a framework for our ongoing relationship with Calyxt.